Azure-Samples/java-microservices-aca-lab/install.md

 {: .no_toc }

 Before you begin working through the lab, you’ll need to make sure that you have all the required tools installed and configured in your development environment.
-Additionally, in this same environment, before you start the process of deploying to Azure, you’ll need to have cloned a copy of the Spring Petclinic Microservices application code from the GitHub repo.
+Additionally, in this same environment, before you start the process of deploying to Azure, you’ll need to have cloned a copy of the example Spring Petclinic Microservices workload code from the GitHub repo.

 There are three options for setting up your development environment.
 Choose *only one* of the following: